Blue Badge scheme

 If you can’t walk or find walking very difficult, you may be able to apply for a parking permit under the Blue Badge scheme.

 The permit can be used in any vehicle you are travelling in, as a passenger or driver.
-It allows parking for free in restricted parking areas, disabled public parking bays, or yellow lines.
+It allows parking for free in restricted parking areas, disabled public parking bays, and on yellow lines.
+You can’t use a Blue Badge everywhere, and the rules can be different in different areas.
+Check before you travel at GOV.UK for England or Wales, or your local council website in Scotland.

 Your family can apply for a Blue Badge on your behalf, and you don’t have to be the driver to qualify.
 You can apply for a Blue Badge from your local council, or online at:

-If your cancer can’t be cured, it’s best to ask for a paper form from your council, or from the Blue Badge Unit if you live in Northern Ireland.
+If your cancer can’t be cured, the council is usually able to fast-track your application.
+It’s best to ask for a paper form from your council, or from the Blue Badge Unit if you live in Northern Ireland.
 Tell them that you have terminal cancer.
 This may make the application process easier.
 If you do apply online, make it clear that you are terminally ill.

 Hospital parking and discounts

 Many hospitals charge for parking.
-However, some people should be able to get free or reduced parking charges, including:
+But free or reduced parking charges may be available to people who:

 “The hospital my Mum was being treated at gave free passes for parking for those being treated for cancer or their carers, so it is worth checking.”